Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Initialization techniques for /

 \section{Initialization techniques for {\swIVA}/{\swIVAconv}}

-As already discussed in the introduction, the optimization of {\swIVA}/{\swIVAconv} is sensitive to the initialization, i.e., it does not converge to good stationary points when using simple initialization in Algorithm~3.
+As already discussed in the introduction, the optimization of {\swIVA}/{\swIVAconv} is sensitive to initialization, i.e., it does not converge to good stationary points when using the simple initialization in Algorithm~3.
 Because there is no explicit constraint on the order of estimated sources, they can be easily permuted between different switching states especially at an early stage of the optimization.
 We call this the inter-state permutation problem.

-To solve this problem, we design two effective initialization schemes in the following: 1) blind single-state initialization and 2) spatially guided initialization.
-The former allows us to perform fully blind optimization, while the latter enables us to utilize spatial information obtained, e.g., by NN-based TF mask estimation.
+To solve it, we designed two effective initialization schemes: 1) a blind single-state initialization and 2) a spatially guided initialization.
+The former allows us to perform fully blind optimization, and the latter enables us to utilize spatial information obtained, e.g., by NN-based TF mask estimation.